-“Is weed legal where I live?” is a commonly asked question in neighborhoods across America.
-Keeping up with the ever-changing marijuana laws in the various states is quite tricky.
+“Is weed legal in Georgia?” is a commonly asked question in America.
+Keeping up with the ever-changing marijuana laws in the various U.S. states is quite tricky.

 While some states have fully approved its use, others wonder, “when is weed going to be legal in Georgia” and “is medical marijuana legal in Georgia”?

 Georgia, a state that the Republican party has governed for many years, has been slow in legalizing cannabis.
 The recent victory of the Democrats looks like a positive sign in having this law relaxed.

 If you enjoy your recreational use of this popular leaf, then perhaps you should avoid consuming it in Georgia for now.
 Until there is an amendment to the laws, you’ll only be able to use weed for medicinal purposes; even that comes with a host of conditions.